 ingredients for arancini Italian fried risotto including parmesan cheese, butter, onion, garlic, parsley, olive oil, pepper, arborio rice, mozzarella, salt, chicken stock, tomato paste, flour, eggs, and breadcrumbs.

 • Risotto: Arborio rice is a short-grain rice with a high starch content.
 It’s ideal for achieving a creamy and chewy risotto consistency.
-The rice is sauteed with onions and garlic then seasoned with salt, pepper, tomato paste, parsley, butter, and Chicken Broth (homemade or store bought).
+The rice is sauteed with onions and garlic then seasoned with salt, pepper, tomato paste, parsley, butter, and chicken broth.
 Grated parmesan acts as a glue that helps the arancini hold its shape while adding sharp, nutty notes.
+(You can also skip the first half of this recipe and use leftover risotto.)

 • Filling: This recipe calls for mozzarella cheese cut into small cubes.
 Fresh mozzarella can also be used, just pat it dry before stuffing.